 Anthony Raglani counsels clients on a variety of financial regulatory matters.
-In particular, Mr. Raglani represents bank and nonbank financial institutions on matters before federal and state banking agencies and financial regulators, including the Consumer Financial Protection Bureau, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the Department of Housing and Urban Development, the Securities and Exchange Commission, and FINRA.
+In particular, Mr. Raglani represents bank and nonbank financial institutions on matters before federal and state banking agencies and financial regulators, including the Board of Governors of the Federal Reserve System, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the Consumer Financial Protection Bureau, the Securities and Exchange Commission, the New York Department of Financial Services, and other state banking and securities agencies.

-Mr. Raglani regularly assists clients with their compliance efforts in a wide range of areas, including consumer financial protection laws and regulations, mortgage lending and servicing, fair lending, regulatory capital, debt collection, credit reporting, and licensing and corporate structuring.
+Mr. Raglani regularly assists clients with their compliance efforts in a wide range of areas, including consumer financial protection laws and regulations, mortgage lending and servicing, fair lending, regulatory capital, debt collection, credit reporting, Bank Secrecy Act and anti-money laundering laws and regulations, and licensing and corporate structuring.

 Mr. Raglani also advises financial institutions and commercial firms on data security and privacy matters, including issues arising under state data security and breach notification laws, Title V of the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, and the Health Insurance Portability and Accountability Act.